CuriousBias/notes/code/docker.md

 - Create machine `% docker-machine create -d virtualbox my-machine`
 - Start machine `% docker-machine start my-machine`
 - Stop machine  `% docker-machine stop my-machine`

+## Images and containers
+Images: images downloaded but not associated with a container: `docker rmi`
+Containers: images which have been run.
+Active: `docker ps`, inactive + active: `docker ps -a`

+- Remove all images not associated with container: `docker container prune`
+- Remove all images: `docker rmi $(docker images -q)`